Valerie Lawson

-Valerie O Lawson (born 1 August 1991), is a Ghanaian makeup artist known for her work in both the bridal and commercial spaces.
+Valerie O. Lawson (born 1 August 1991), is a Ghanaian makeup artist known for her work in both the bridal and commercial spaces.
 She is also the Ghanaian artistic director for American cosmetics company, Maybelline New York and the founder of the brand, Contours By Valerie Lawson.

-Lawson has worked with the Prime Minister of Norway, Erna Solberg, Second Lady of Ghana, Samira Bawumia, H.E.
-Ms. Anne Sophie-Avé French Ambassador to Ghana, Bozoma Saint John, Mastercard Foundation C.E.O, Reeta Roy, Nicole Ari Parker, and Yolanda Cuba.

 Early life

 Valerie Lawson was born on August 1, 1991, in Ghana to Army Officer, Rtd Colonel Emmanuel Nii Lante Lawson and Clothing Designer Mrs. Joan Lawson.
 She is the second of three children.

-Valerie attended an all girls Catholic boarding school, Holy Child Secondary School from 2006 to 2009 and was fond of making sketches of her classmates.
+Lawson attended an all girls Catholic boarding school, Holy Child Secondary School from 2006 to 2009 and was fond of making sketches of her classmates.
 She subsequently attended the University of Ghana in 2009 where she studied Business Administration.

 Career

 In 2014, she landed her first job with Wax print manufacturer, Printex and started her bridal makeup career with a model on the set.

 She has also worked with several Ghanaian fashion brands including Pistis Ghana, Christie Brown, Mina Evans, Charlotte Prive, Nadrey Laurent, Sarah Christian and the Hat Box Company on several fashion campaigns and editorials.

-In 2016 Valerie collaborated with fashion house Pistis Ghana and Let's Be Seated Limited to create a bridal campaign for Christian and Muslim brides that was received by the wedding industry including a mention by wedding planner, David Tutera.
+In 2016, Lawson collaborated with fashion house Pistis Ghana and Let's Be Seated Limited to create a bridal campaign for Christian and Muslim brides that was received by the wedding industry including a mention by wedding planner, David Tutera.

 The campaign has become an annual project and has been released each year since the first release.

 Maybelline appointment

-On 8 March 2020, Valerie was appointed artistic director for Maybelline New York and became the first Ghanaian makeup artist to occupy the artistic director role in Ghana, for Maybelline New York.
+On 8 March 2020, Lawson was appointed artistic director for Maybelline New York and became the first Ghanaian makeup artist to occupy the artistic director role in Ghana, for Maybelline New York.

 Cosmetic line

-Ms Lawson in 2017 announced the launch of her cosmetic brand, CVL Beauty.
+Lawson in 2017 announced the launch of her cosmetic brand, CVL Beauty.
 CVL beauty has released a range of beauty tools and accessories including brushes designed for professional makeup artists across Africa and black women.